prakharmrsl/easypcceo.github.io/pages/best-1440p-gaming-monitors/best-1440p-gaming-monitors.md

 **15.** This gamer-oriented 1440p monitor has a cool design.
 It features a USB hub and settings designed to suit your gaming needs.
 It supports G-Sync to prevent screen tearing and performed very well across the boards.

 Unfortunately, the price tag is pretty high; but it's worth it.
-The bottom line is this monitor is perfect for any high end gaming setup.
+The buttom line is this monitor is perfect for any high end gaming setup.

 [View on Amazon](http://amzn.to/2kEGeKJ){: .big-button}